FerInvernizzi/AsQA/README.md

 This is a web app project made for fun and also as some great content for my online portfolio.

+This will be a Quota/Yahoo type app where people will be able to ask a question and get x amount of answers from other users.

 For this app I'm using:

 - C#